rh20624/KilluaKukuroo.github.io/index.md

 My research interests broadly lie in **Human-Centered Cyber-Physical Systems**, **Sensor-based Human Activity Recognition**, and **Spatio-Temporal Data Mining**.
 Feel free to reach out at zhiqing.hong AT rutgers DOT edu.

 **Recent News**
+* Aug.
+2024: Serve as reviewer for KDD 2025 and PC member for AAAI 2025.
+* May.
+2024: One paper accepted by TKDE.
 * May.2024: Serve as Reviewer for NIPS 2024.
 * May.2024: Serve as a PC member for ICWSM 2025.
 * May.2024: Three co-authored papers accepted by KDD 2024.